Solar+ Storage Integrated Energy Management Demonstration in a Supportive Housing Facility

 Innovations and energy savings for multi-tenant, low-income housing using solar+storage technology.

-The Regents of the University of California - Riverside
+The Regents of the University of California on behalf of the Riverside campus

 Recipient